clamsproject/mmif/specifications/index.md

 }
 ```

 The *@type* key has a special meaning in JSON-LD and it is used to define the type of a datastructure.
 In MMIF, the value should be a URL that points to a description of the type of document.
-Above we have a video and a text document and they are described at [http://mmif.clams.ai/0.2.0/VideoDocument](http://mmif.clams.ai/0.2.0/VideoDocument) and [http://mmif.clams.ai/0.2.0/TextDocument](http://mmif.clams.ai/0.2.0/TextDocument) respectively.
+Above we have a video and a text document and those types are described at [http://mmif.clams.ai/0.2.0/vocabulary/VideoDocument](vocabulary/VideoDocument) and [http://mmif.clams.ai/0.2.0/vocabulary/TextDocument](vocabulary/TextDocument) respectively.
 Currently, four document types are defined: *VideoDocument*, *TextDocument*, *ImageDocument* and *AudioDocument*.

 The description also lists the properties that can be used for a type, and above we have the *id*, *mime* and *location* properties, used for the document identifier, its MIME type and the location of the document, which is a URL or a local path to a file.
 Alternatively, and for text only, the document could be inline, in which case the element is represented as in the *text* property in LIF, which is a JSON [value object](http://www.w3.org/TR/json-ld/#dfn-value-object) containing a *@value* key and optionally a *@language* key: